33 Frugal After-School Snacks Every 90s Kid Survived On

 Grape or strawberry, those were the choices, and households were loyal to one with the fervor of a family crest.
 Jelly’s main job was the sandwich coming near the top of this countdown, but it moonlighted on toast, crackers, and spoons all decade.

-There was always a jar in the fridge door, and it was always slightly crusted around the rim, and it always had at least one suspicious streak of peanut butter in it from a knife that didn’t get rinsed.
+There was always a jar in the fridge door, the same shelf that held half the other staples that quietly vanished from American kitchens, and it was always slightly crusted around the rim, and it always had at least one suspicious streak of peanut butter in it from a knife that didn’t get rinsed.
 This was simply the law of 90s refrigerators.

 The squeeze bottle changed everything mid-decade for the households that had it, eliminating the knife problem in one stroke of innovation.
 For everyone else, the shared jar with the peanut butter contamination was simply how life worked, and nobody got sick and nobody complained twice.